the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 A **Negative Binomial GLM** may be more appropriate but the problem is that the data is not sufficient to model it.

-So as a first approximation we will use **Poisson GLM**.
+So as a first approximation you will use **Poisson GLM**.

 {% include significant_increases_plot.html.html %}

 **Observations**:

-* We can ignore the _first significant time window_ as it is just due to the start of the counts (mismatch between the starting date of the plot and the starting date of the counts).
+* You can ignore the _first significant time window_ as it is just due to the start of the counts (mismatch between the starting date of the plot and the starting date of the counts).
 * The _significant time windows_ seem to follow the time windows where the counts are above the rolling average in a sufficient manner.

 **Conclusions**:

-* From our observations, we could form the hypotethis that, in the significant time windows, major world events happened at the global political scale, leading to the **potential time windows of the collapse of society** !
+* From your observations, you could form the hypotethis that, in the significant time windows, major world events happened at the global political scale, leading to the **potential time windows of the collapse of society** !
 * These observations do not give us any informations on the groups involved nor the matter of the event.

 #### 2.4 Individual subreddit contribution
-Now, we can look at the significant time windows and extract the top active subreddits of the cluster !
-This could give us an insight on who's been contributing the most to the negative increase.
+Now, you can look at the significant time windows and extract the top active subreddits of the cluster !
+This could give you an insight on who's been contributing the most to the negative increase.

 {% include top_negative_subreddits.html.html %}

-So, we now have tools to find meaningful timespan where conflicts emmerged during the **Great collapse**.
-We can now link this to the archives on the mothership, where we could find historical events to compare.
+So, you now have tools to find meaningful timespan where conflicts emmerged during the **Great collapse**.
+You can now link this to the archives on the mothership, where you could find historical events to compare.

 # TOP-DOWN APPROACH

-The bottom-up approach gave us insights on the events timeline leading to the **Great Collapse**.
+The bottom-up approach gave you insights on the events timeline leading to the **Great Collapse**.
 You now remember that on the _mothership_, there are still ancient archives of **Earth History**.

 You decide to go look through them, to maybe find significant events that we might relate to our analysis.
 After long nights under the dim lights of the archives, and after sacrifying your mental sanity, you manage to find significant events that you would consider as _potential disasters_.